De Novo Review Standard for Challenging an Agency Action

 The arbitrary and capricious test is hard to meet because it is so deferential.
 All the reviewing court must find is a reasonable basis for the agency’s action.
 This can be met by the agency showing they acted with rational reasoning and considered relevant facts.

-Cases where Agency Action Rose to the Arbitrary and Capricious Standard?
+Cases where Agency Action Rose to the Arbitrary and Capricious Test?

 Yes.
 One particular case where the Court of Federal Claims found the agency’s action to meet the arbitrary and capricious test was when the agency included a 15-year fixed pricing schedule in the solicitation, but the Court noted this violated customary commercial practices.
 CW Gov’t Travel Inc. v.
 United States, 99 Fed.
 Cl.
 666 (2011).